lalrpop/lalrpop/doc/src/crash_course.md

 so if you built up a parse tree, you'd then have to convert from the parse tree into those data structures, and that might be annoying.

-Therefore, what a parser generator usually does, is instead let you choose how to represent each node in the parse tree, and how to do the conversions.
+Therefore, what a parser generator usually does, is instead to let you choose how to represent each node in the parse tree, and how to do the conversions.
 You give each nonterminal a type, which can be any Rust type, and you write code that will execute each time a new node in the